dzackgarza/Notes/Conferences/UCSD Algebraic Geometry Jan 2019/Friday.md

 Gromov-Witten potential - picking a basis for $H_k(X, \ZZ)$, then the genus $g$ potential is obtained by summing the invariants in a formal power series / generating function.
 Expected that the resulting functions have much structure (such as automorphic properties)

 Slight embarassment - there does not exist a $CY\dash$threehold for which these potentials are known for each $g$, not even conjecturally!

+Can we find one where we can write all of these down?